+The security aspects shall be also taken into account in the disposal and release of the resources used, after the software development concludes.
+This shall be performed in accordance with the relevant security requirements.

 Software validation process schedule

 ECSS-Q-ST-80_0720072

-A milestone (SW TRR as defined in ECSS-E-ST-40 clause 5.3.5.1) shall be scheduled immediately before the software validation process starts, to check that:
+A mandatory TRR (see ECSS-E-ST-40 clause 5.3.5.1) shall be held, in the form of a Project Review (see ECSS-E-ST-40, clause 5.3.3.2), before the beginning of the validation against the requirements baseline, to check that:

 the software status is compatible with the commencement of validation activities;